saidsef/elasticsearch-containerised/README.md

 ## Source

-Our latest and greatest source of Jenkins can be found on [GitHub].
+Our latest and greatest source of Jenkins can be found on [GitHub](./).
 Fork us!

 ## Contributing